EPLibrary/oclc2/Readme.md

 USER_NAME: fx_cnedm
 PASSWORD: <no change>
 PATH:  /xfer/metacoll/in/bib
-FILE_NAME: 1013230.cnedm.nsk (File name change for cancels only)
+FILE_NAME: 1013230.cnedm.20200811.nsk (File name change for cancels only)

-Use 1013230 for the cancels That’s the one I switched over.
+Upload directory is:
  /xfer/metacoll/in/bib

 Continue to use this new NSK method for your cancels Collection ID: 1013230